What Aspire Servicing Center student loan borrowers need to know

 - By phone: Call 800-243-7552 or 515-243-5626 to use the automated payment service.

-To avoid having to make payments manually every month, you can set up automatic payments through your online account or by filling out an authorization form and mailing or faxing it to the loan servicer.
+To avoid making payments manually every month, you can set up automatic payments through your online account or by filling out an authorization form and mailing or faxing it to the loan servicer.

 If you need payoff information to refinance your loan or pay it in full, contact Aspire at 800-243-7552.